elastic/beats/metricbeat/module/kubernetes/_meta/test/docs/README.md

 ## Test

 Binary and assets needed for the test that we prepared above need to be copied to the playground pod.
-We us `kubectl` to copy the directory, further iterations might only need to copy the changing assets.
+Use `kubectl` to copy the directory, further iterations might only need to copy the changing assets.

 Replace source folder and Pod namespace/name

 ```
-kubectl cp /home/myuser/playground/metricbeat playground:/root/metricbeat
+kubectl cp --no-preserve  /home/myuser/playground/metricbeat playground:/metricbeat
 ```

 Now you can exec into the container and launch metricbeat